ying-teaching/python-book/docs/ch12_django/notes/basic_django.md

 ### The `path()` and `include()` Function

-The `path()` function maps URLs to views or defines nested URL patterns.
+In `polls/urls.py` file, the `path()` function maps URLs to views or defines nested URL patterns.
 It has two required arguments and two optional arguments.

 - `route`: is a string that contains a URL pattern.
 - `view`: is the view use to process the URL request.
 - `kwargs`: are arbitrary keyword arguments passed to the view.
 - `name`: is the name of this URL path.
-Then this path is used elsewhere, you can use the name to refer the path.
+When this path is used elsewhere, you can use the name to refer the path.

 The code `path("", views.index, name="index")` maps the empty string to the `views.index` view.
 The path has a name of `index`.

+# The `include()` Function and the `ROOT_URLCONF`

-The `include()` function allows nested paths.
-Except the built-in `admin.site.urls`, you use `include()` when you include other URL patterns.
+In project's `urls.py` file, the `include()` function allows nested paths.
+You use `include()` when you include other URL patterns from an app.

 The `path("polls/", include("polls.urls")),` puts all polls url patterns defined in `polls/urls.py` under the `polls/` path.

 The `ROOT_URLCONF = "my_site.urls"` in `my_site/settings.py` specifies the URL configuration file for the root path.
 Django starts path matching from the this file.

+For the configuration changes, you need to rerun `python3 manage.py runserver` to see the changes.

 ## Database

 Django uses relational database to store application data that is defined by models.

-A model defines the table schema.
+A model defines a table schema.

 Django provides built-in CRUD operations for data.

 Django supports a number of relational database engines.
-You can change database setup in the project `settings.py` file.
+You can change database setup `DATABASES` in the project `settings.py` file.

 ### Database Setup